Goodbye vanity, my old friend

 Whatever it was, it didn’t matter, because I accepted what he said as the truth.
 It happened automatically.
 I lacked the mental acuity to question what I heard.
 There was nothing grounding me inside, no sense of my own worth or identity.
 I simply believed what I was told.

 The stage had been set.
 As I progressed through childhood and adolescence, every negative comment or slight confirmed what I already believed as true.
 I was unacceptable.
-Not only too heavy, but in middle school I learned my face was also all wrong.
-I remember sitting in seventh grade class hearing a boy snickering “hey big nose” while his friends laughed.
+Not only too heavy, but in junior high school I learned my face was also all wrong, as was my hair.
+A boy who sat behind me relentlessly called me “Brillo pad.”
+I could never get my curly hair straight and smooth like most of the other girls at school.

-It continued throughout the year.
+The boy’s harassment continued throughout the year.
 I tried to ignore him but he only got more brazen.
 I was wounded prey, frozen in fear, and he was a wolf advancing for the kill.
 The teacher didn’t know how to handle the situation.
 He would admonish the kid but it only worked for a moment.
 As soon as the teacher was distracted, the boy would start again.
+Sometimes one of his buddies would join in, chuckling.
 (This was decades ago before “bullying” was a movement or even a term.)

 Every day I sat in stupefied silence as Taunting Boy methodically gnawed off another piece of me.
 He had the power to ruin my day, week, month.
 It was a game to him, like spinning a top.
 But for me, it was a prison.
 I was locked in an invisible cage.
 I could flail around, but it was wasted effort.
 No one was going to save me.